Am I eligible for USAA insurance?

 Family members and close relations are also eligible for coverage with USAA if the military member or veteran is a USAA member.

-Take a look at the full list of military family members who qualify for USAA insurance below.
+Take a look at the full list of USAA family members who qualify for insurance:

 • Children and stepchildren